- After the Arabs brought coffee to the European market only in small quantities, trade began to flourish at the beginning of the 17th century.

 - canard: is a black, sweetened coffee with Marc de Champagne.

-In French cafes you get rather sandwiches and savory snacks with your coffee.
+In French cafes you get rather sandwiches and savory snacks with your French coffee.
 If you prefer something sweet, you should go to a Salon de Thé or a patisserie.